borglab/gtsam-manylinux-build/README.md

 2020-10-22

-## Update Instructions
+## Wheel Update Instructions

 First, `pip install twine`

 ```bash
 twine upload --repository testpypi {WHEEL_FILE_NAME}.whl
 ```
 For the main repo, the release version should have another number after it, e.g. `4.1.0-1`.
-For the test repo, this is not necessary enter username and password,  and the test version can be tested via:
+For the [test pypi server](https://test.pypi.org/project/gtsam/), this is not necessary enter username and password,  and the test version can be tested via:
 ```bash
 pip install --index-url https://test.pypi.org/simple {PACKAGE_NAME}